Nemuro Station: Bus service

 The station serves as Nemuro's central bus terminal, with scheduled overnight service to Sapporo via Nakashibetsu, two or three daily services to Kushiro, and multiple daily services to Nakashibetsu Airport, as well as local bus routes.
 Sightseeing buses operate to Cape Nosappu during summer months.

 History

 The station opened on August 5, 1921.
-It was the easternmost train station in Japan from 1921 to 1929, when a new railway opened to Habomai on the Nemuro Peninsula, and again from 1959, when the Habomai railway closed, until 1961, when Higashi-Nemuro Station opened on the eastern approach to Nemuro.
+It has been the easternmost train station in Japan from 1921 to 1929, from 1959 to 1961, and from 2025.
+From 1929 to 1959, the easternmost station was on the Nemuro Takushoku Railway in Habomai on the Nemuro Peninsula.
+From 1961 to 2025, there was Higashi-Nemuro Station on the Nemuro Main Line's eastern approach to Nemuro.